Harry Weber (sculptor): Early life

 Following his education, Weber served six years in the United States Navy.
-This included a year on river patrol boats in Vietnam where he compiled a compelling series of drawings chronicling his experiences there.
+This included a year on river patrol boats in Vietnam where he compiled a compelling series of drawings chronicling his experiences there.During his service, he was awarded the Bronze Star Medal with V for valor, the Presidential Unit Commendation and the Navy and Marine Corps Combat Ribbon.